-If an interrupt request occurs while a 'POP CC' instruction is executed, the interrupt controller does not recognise the source of the interrupt and, by default, passes the reset vector address to the CPU.
+If an interrupt request occurs while a "POP CC" instruction is executed, the interrupt controller does not recognize the source of the interrupt and, by default, passes the reset vector address to the CPU.

-To solve this issue, a 'POP CC' instruction must always be preceded by a 'SIM' instruction.
+To solve this issue, a "POP CC" instruction must always be preceded by a "SIM" instruction.

-15.1.4 Clearing active interrupts outside interrupt routine
+15.1.4 Clearing active interrupt outside interrupt routine

-When an active interrupt request occurs at the same time as the related flag is being cleared, an unwanted reset may occur.
+When ar active interrept regules occurs at the same time as the related flag is being cleared, an unwanted reset may occur.

-Note: Clearing the related interrupt mask does not generate an unwanted reset.
+Clearing the related interrupt mask will not generate an unwanted reset.